Grok 4.5 vs Claude: Benchmarks & Pricing

 Share this

-The Grok 4.5 vs Claude decision, for coding and agent workloads in July 2026, comes down to price and availability, not raw capability, because the two are close enough that neither wins on capability alone.
-On xAI's own published benchmarks, Grok 4.5 wins two and loses two against Claude Opus 4.8, while costing $2 per million input tokens and $6 per million output against Opus 4.8's roughly $5 and $25.
+The Grok 4.5 vs Claude decision, for coding and agent workloads, comes down to price, context economics, and which Claude you actually mean, because on capability the two are close enough that neither wins outright.
+On xAI's own published benchmarks, Grok 4.5 wins two and loses two against Claude Opus 4.8, while costing $2 per million input tokens and $6 per million output against Opus-tier pricing of $5 and $25.

 That is the whole story in one line.
 The rest of this piece is the detail behind it, because the internet filled up with biased versions of this comparison the same day Grok 4.5 launched, and a coding or agent decision deserves the actual numbers.